melezhik/Sparrow6/documentation/taskchecks.md

 ## Generators pitfalls

-- Always set language identificator on the very first line of generator block, or else default language (Perl) will be applied which is not probably what you want
+- Always set language identification on the very first line of generator block, or else default language (Perl) will be applied which is not probably what you want

 - For generator expressions written on Python if Sparrow SDK functions are used (